alphagov/inside-government-admin-guide/organisations-groups/sub-organisation.md

 ---
 layout: default
-title: Inside Government Admin Guide - Sub-organisation
+title: How to publish content / Sub-organisations
 ---

-## Sub-organisation
+## Sub-organisations

 1. Sub-orgs are high profile groups that have sufficient public profile and publishing activity to warrant an org-lite presence, nested beneath a parent body.